jboss-developer/jboss-wfk-quickstarts/kitchensink-cordova/README.md

 ### System requirements

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, the iOS SDK and JBDS 7 with [JBoss Hybrid Mobile Tools + CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/chap-Hybrid_Mobile_Tools_and_CordovaSim_Technology_Preview.html) installed.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, the iOS SDK and JBoss Developer Studio 7 with [JBoss Hybrid Mobile Tools + CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/chap-Hybrid_Mobile_Tools_and_CordovaSim_Technology_Preview.html) installed.
 The iOS SDK is available as part of Apple XCode.
-If you need more detailed instructions to setup JBDS 7 with JBoss Hybrid Mobile Tools + CordovaSim, you can take a look at the user guide to [Install Hybrid Mobile Tools and CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/Install_Hybrid_Mobile_Tools_and_CordovaSim.html).
+If you need more detailed instructions to setup JBoss Developer Studio 7 with JBoss Hybrid Mobile Tools + CordovaSim, you can take a look at the user guide to [Install Hybrid Mobile Tools and CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/Install_Hybrid_Mobile_Tools_and_CordovaSim.html).

 ### Import the Quickstart Code

-First we need to import the existing code to JBDS
+First we need to import the existing code to JBoss Developer Studio

-1. In JBDS, click on `File`, then `Import`.
+1. In JBoss Developer Studio, click on `File`, then `Import`.
 2. Select `Mobile` --> `Import Cordova Project` and click `Next`.
 3. In `Select root directory`, click on the `Browse...` button, then find and select `QUICKSTART_HOME/kitchensink-cordova/`.
 Be sure to replace `QUICKSTART_HOME` with the root directory of your quickstarts.
 4. Click the `Finish` button to start the project import.